The Quantum Variance of the Modular Surface: Symmetry Properties of

 to the variance sums.

 Now the general quantum ergodicity theorem in this context \cite{Zel} asserts that as $y\rightarrow\infty$,

 Hence by partial summation in the second sum in (38), we get that

 A similar statement is true if $f_{\tau}$ is replaced by time reversal applied to $f$.
-Hence in this generality (and with no arithmetic assumptions) the quantum variance sums are geodesic flow and time reversal invariant to the order required in our Theorem 1.
+Hence in this generality (and with no arithmetic assumptions) the quantum variance sums are geodesic flow and time reversal invariant to the order required in our Theorem 1, in which the quantum sum has an error term $o(1).$

 In our arithmetic setting of $\Gamma=SL_2(\mathbb{Z})$ we can use Theorem 1 together with the relation (36) (to second order) to deduce (with or without the arithmetic weights) that as $T\rightarrow\infty$,